 The Holy Bible was written by men divinely inspired by God and is God’s revelation of Himself to man.
 It is a perfect treasure of divine instruction.
 It has God for its author, salvation for its end, and truth, without any error, for its matter.
 Therefore, all Scripture is totally true and trustworthy.
-It reveals the principles by which God judges us, and therefore is, and will remain to the end of the world, the true center of Christian union, and the supreme standard by which all human conduct, creeds, and religious opinions should be tried.
+It reveals the principles by which God judges us, and therefore is, and will remain to the end of the world and it is the supreme standard by which all human conduct, creeds, and religious opinions should be tried.
 All Scripture is a testimony to Christ, who is Himself the focus of divine revelation.

 There is one and only one living and true God.
 The eternal triune God reveals Himself to us as Father, Son and Holy Spirit, with distinct personal attributes, but without division of nature, essence, or being.